nartallax/imploder/README.md

 	node ./node_modules/.bin/imploder --tsconfig ./tsconfig.json

 After build is finished, you should end up with either bundle in desired location, or with bunch of errors in tool output.
+Note that entryFunction is not required; it's just a nice way to export actual entrypoint instead of writing launch code all over the module.
+Everything that entryModule exports will be available as module product.
+That is, you can later do the following in some other file (assuming NodeJS):

+	const {myEntryPoint} = require("elsewhere/my_bundle.js");
+	myEntryPoint();

 ## Watch mode